youranli001/plane-wave-fit/paper.md

 ### Frequency-Domain Method

 For evenly-sampled data, the frequency-domain method uses a two-step hybrid approach.
 Step 1 applies temporal FFT to extract the M2 component, reducing the 3D spatiotemporal problem to 2D spatial fitting.
-This also filters out signals at other frequencies (diurnal tides, mesoscale variability, high-frequency noise) that would otherwise act as noise in the time-domain fitting.
+This also filters out signals at other frequencies that would otherwise act as noise in the time-domain fitting.
 The complex spatial field is:

 $$B_{M_2}(x, y) = \sum_{m=1}^{N} A_m \cos(k x \cos\theta_m + k y \sin\theta_m + \phi_m)$$